 7. It Doesn’t Get Dark During the Summer

-The summer in Iceland is the most popular time of year to visit because the weather is pleasant and days are long.
-Summer solstice is June 21st and the sun sets just after midnight, and rises again at around 3:00am.
-But even during those 3 hours of sunset, it never really gets dark.
+The summer in Iceland is the most popular time of year to visit because the weather is pleasant and the days are long.
+The summer solstice is June 21st and the sun sets just after midnight and rises again at around 3 am.
+But even during those three hours of sunset, it never really gets dark.
 So if you are a light sleeper and don’t have blackout curtains in your hotel or motorhome, you will probably have trouble sleeping.
 Bring an eye mask so that you can get some shuteye.

 The benefit of these long summer days is that you can fit a lot of exploring in.
-During our 2 weeks in Iceland we had leisurely mornings in our motorhome, sleeping in and then enjoying a cup (or 3) of coffee.
-We didn’t feel rushed to get going every day because we knew we’d be out and about until 10:00 or even later.
+During our two weeks in Iceland, we had leisurely mornings in our motorhome, sleeping in and then enjoying a cup (or 3) of coffee.
+We didn’t feel rushed to get going every day because we knew we’d be out and about until 10 pm or even later.
 We were able to fit so many activities into each day without feeling like we were chasing daylight.

 The downside is trying to capture sunrise or sunset photos.
-When we visited at the end of May we caught an 11:00pm sunset and then were up again at 3:00am to watch sunrise.
+When we visited at the end of May, we caught an 11 pm sunset and then were up again at 3 am to watch the sunrise.
 Enjoy the view and then take a nap!

 8. Daylight Hours are Short in the Winter

 It doesn’t really get dark in the summer months in Iceland, and the opposite is true in the wintertime.
-During peak winter solstice, the sun rises around 11:00am and sets close to 3:30pm.
-Meaning you’ll have approximately 4 hours of daylight everyday.
+During the peak winter solstice, the sun rises around 11 am and sets close to 3:30 pm.
+It means you’ll have approximately four hours of daylight every day.
 You’ll want to make the most of it and also figure out how to keep yourself entertained for the remaining 20 hours.

 9. The Distance Around the Island is Quite Short